 Of course, disinformation was discussed, but the effect of “fake news” on the Czech elections and across the region was not universally agreed on.
 Some pointed to the high turnout of voters as proof that the disinformation campaigns were unsuccessful in their goals while others mentioned that the goal itself might have just been the increased polarisation of the populace.

-There was a problem about the Eastern expansion was a mistake.
-A sentiment that is now being echoed across the continent in the form of “two-speed” Europe.
+There was a claim that for Russia to be successful in their disinformation programme, they need to convince the West that the Eastern expansion was a mistake.
+A sentiment that is now being echoed across the continent in the form of a “two-speed” Europe.

 Look for more reports on the V / I Breakfasts in the coming weeks.